 3. Keeping and maintaining all the source documents

 After you are done with deciding the accounting method and the method of recording, the next step is to maintaining and keeping all the source documents in a proper manner so that you can support each and every transaction to be recorded in the books of entries.
 This has to be done in a very proper manner in a way where you are capable enough to support any transaction regarding its occurrence.
+The team at BeatTheCPA consider this as one of the most burdensome yet important steps in the process and suggest to pay some extra attention into it.

 4. Posting the transactions into the ledger and summarizing income and expenses on a periodic basis